Colin Kaepernick Got Less Than $10 Million In NFL Collusion Settlement, Report Says

 — ProFootballTalk (@ProFootballTalk) March 21, 2019

-Prior to last season, Kaepernick re-upped his endorsement deal with Nike, and appeared in a television commercial with the slogan “believe in something even if it means sacrificing everything.”
+Prior to last season, Kaepernick re-upped his endorsement deal with Nike and appeared in a television commercial with the slogan “believe in something even if it means sacrificing everything.”
 This was followed by a brief dip in Nike’s stock, but the company’s performance soon rebounded, making it clear that the apparel manufacturer’s bet had paid off, per Forbes.

-Last month, a sporting goods store in Colorado that had pulled all Nike merchandise following the Kaepernick campaign, announced that it was closing its doors.
+Last month, a sporting goods store in Colorado that had pulled all Nike merchandise following the Kaepernick campaign announced that it was closing its doors.
 Per The Inquisitr, the store’s owner said that the store’s bottom line was hurt by its decision to stop selling official NFL jerseys, which are made exclusively by Nike.